Natasha’s law guidance: 5 key things to consider

-Natasha’s Law comes into effect in October this year and is likely to impact your business.
+Natasha’s Law came into effect in October 2021 and will be impacting your business.
 According to UK Food Minister Zac Goldsmith, “The introduction of this law will make it easier for allergy sufferers to make clear, safe choices when buying food.”

-Natasha’s Law Guidance: This labelling reform will require your business to adapt and re-think its procedures.
-Here are 5 key things you need to consider in preparation for the new legislation:
+Here are 5 key things you need to consider ensure you are compliant for the legislation:

 1. Collating Ingredient Information